kasodeep/bash-scripting/README.md

 - How to redirect the output, using pipelining.
 ### Control Structures
 - Basic syntax of different loops and flow controls.
+### Arrays
+- How to store multiple values and using maps.
+### Functions
+- How to categorize the code into blocks.